EastCoastProduct/homepage/src/services/managed-project.md

 <p>A successful project starts with understanding.
 Together, we take a deep look at the business and your users to fully understand what needs to be built and why.</p>

 <p>Our designers practice a variety of user experience and strategy activities that have been formulated to quickly identify the real problem and the right approach to solving it.
 By communicating directly with the potential users of your product we can work out a plan to help your business succeed by meeting their unexpressed needs.
-Our team is also adept with Google Ventures’ Design Sprint process, a method for quickly and accurately answering vital business questions.</p>
+Our team is also adept with Google Ventures’ <a href="http://www.gv.com/sprint/">Design Sprint</a> process, a method for quickly and accurately answering vital business questions.</p>

 <p>On the development side, our team will guide you to the right technology for getting your app into the market quickly, with the ability to scale as your knowledge grows.
 During the discovery process we’ll formalize the right architecture for your product offering as we learn the true user needs behind it.</p>